project-flexos/asplos22-ae/README.md

 - If the machine is shared (as is the case for the ASPLOS'22 AE setup), it is critical that the different users coordinate on the use of the physical machine

+**Note for the ASPLOS AEC**: the test machine is already set up to fit the default values of this artifact, you do not need to update these variables unless you attempt to run this artifact on another setup.

 ### 3.3 Installing Docker